American Express Platinum Review (2024): Benefits, Rewards & Value

 Transfer Partner: ANA Mileage Club

-One of the best value redemptions in the industry.
-Transfer MR points to ANA for incredible round-trip business class rates to Japan.
+One of the best redemption values available; transfer to ANA for round-trip business class to Japan.

 U.S. to Europe in Business Class